-- Signed and dated application - Signed and dated Sacramento County Payee Data Record - Copy of the Applicant's Drivers License or other Photo ID Card - Copy of old vehicle title - Vehicle Registration Information Record from the DMV including the last three years - Mileage verification for previous three years (i.e. maintenance records, fuel receipts, mileage log books, job invoices, etc.) - If verification is not provided, applicant may opt into tracking mileage for 3 to 12 months based on estimated historic mileage on a case-by-case basis as approved by a project manager - FUNDS ARE NOT AVAILABLE UNTIL AFTER THE TRACKING PERIOD - Proof of vocation verify the normal operation of the vehicle (i.e., business letterhead, job receipts or tags, delivery invoices)
+- Signed and dated application - Signed and dated Sacramento County Payee Data Record - Copy of the Applicant's Driver's License or other Photo ID Card - Copy of old vehicle title - Vehicle Registration Information Record from the DMV showing vehicle registration history for the previous 24 months or last 8 vehicle registration transactions - Usage verification for previous 24 months (i.e. maintenance records, fuel receipts, mileage log books, job invoices, etc.) - Usage verification must include vehicle-specific route data for at least 3 months in the past 24 months typical of normal vehicle operation - Fuel records must include a vehicle identifier - If verification is not provided, applicant may opt into tracking mileage for 3 to 12 months based on estimated historic mileage on a case-by-case basis as approved by a project manager - FUNDS ARE NOT AVAILABLE UNTIL AFTER THE TRACKING PERIOD